 Refinancing your car loan shouldn't be a mystery game where you pull the lever and hope that you come out with rates and terms you like from a lender you can trust.
 LendingTree puts all of the power in your hands, with transparency from the get-go and the ability to choose any lender that meets your expectations - not just the one that would give them a higher profit.
 You can trust that you'll get the best possible auto refinancing if you use LendingTree, and we're glad to give the company our highest recommendation.

-Upstart isn't like most lenders.
+Upstart isn't like most lending platforms.
 They actively work "to help everyday people unlock mobility and opportunity through affordable credit" .
 How?
 By considering not just your credit score but also your educational background and overall earning potential when deciding whether or not to offer you an auto refinancing loan.
-More than 850,000 people have used Upstart to get the money they need, not just for vehicles but also for personal loans and more.
+More than 1,400,000 people have used Upstart to get the money they need, not just for vehicles but also for personal loans.

 In order to apply for a refinancing loan, you'll provide the standard information of your name, birthdate, address, and an email address/password to create an account.
 From there, Upstart is a little different: you'll also give them details about your educational background, like your highest level of study and any applicable school name, graduation year, and area of study.
 Although educational information is collected as part of Upstart's rate check process, neither Upstart nor its bank partners have a minimum educational attainment requirement in order to be eligible for a loan.
 We appreciate this holistic approach to lending, as well as the fact that Upstart doesn't ask for a Social Security Number to verify an applicant's identity.

 No SSN required for initial loan application